-ESSEX JUNCTION, VT — A spokesman for a computer chipmaking facility in Essex Junction, VT, says they have cut more jobs after offers for early retirement failed to reduce costs.
+ESSEX JUNCTION, Vt.
+(AP) — A spokesman for a computer chipmaking facility in Essex Junction, Vermont, says they have cut more jobs after offers for early retirement failed to reduce costs.

 The company "came close" to meeting cost-cutting goals in April, but Keller says it needs to be more competitive in a global industry.
 He says fewer than a dozen jobs were cut.